 The main cause of generation of wind is the uneven heating of two regions.
 Following are the examples of uneven heating we see around us:

-What is uneven heating between land and sea?
+What Is uneven heating between land and sea?

 Seawater gets heated more slowly as compared to land.
 As the temperature of the land rises, the air above it gets heated by conduction.
 The density of warm air is less than the surrounding environment, because of which it rises, creating a vacuum in its place.
 The cooler air from the sea rushes to fill the vacuum which creates a cool coastal breeze.
 At night, the land cools off more quickly, which creates a temperature difference between the temperature onshore and that offshore.
-Because of this temperature difference, again a pressure drop is created establishing a land breeze.
+Because of this temperature difference, again, a pressure drop is created, establishing a land breeze.

 The flow of Air between Land and Sea

-What is uneven heating between equator and pole?
+What Is uneven heating between equator and pole?

 The equatorial and tropical regions (close to the equator) get the maximum heat from the sun; hence they get hotter than the polar regions.
 The air surrounding this region gets heated up and rises to create a vacuum.
 Cooler air from the poles rushes to fill the vacuum.
-The wind does not flow in the north-south direction because a change in direction is caused by the rotation of the earth.
+The wind does not flow in the north-south direction because a change in direction is caused by the rotation of the Earth.